wangyongqi558/wangyongqi558.github.io/_pages/about.md

     Your browser does not support the video tag.
   </video>
   <p style="color: #666; margin-top: 10px; font-style: italic;">
-    This demo showcases our unified framework across various open-vocabulary scenarios.
+    This demo showcases our end to end model across various open-vocabulary scenarios.
   </p>
 </div>